 All students holding an offer to study for an undergraduate course at Oxford will be asked to submit a financial declaration to demonstrate how they plan to meet the expected fees and living costs associated with their chosen course at Oxford.
 This is an opportunity to plan your finances before commencing your studies.

-The amounts and bands given below apply to UK/ROI students who will start their course from October 2021 onwards.
+The amounts and bands given below apply to UK students and Republic of Ireland (ROI) students living in the UK or Ireland who will start their course from October 2022 onwards.
 Please see the University’s Funding website and select the appropriate link for specific details.

 Oxford Bursaries: provided by the University of Oxford and the colleges.
 These are available on a sliding scale to students who have a residual household income below £42,875.
 Available to all UK/ROI students.
 Full details are available on the University’s Funding website.